The Equal Distance Team: Fighting for Gender Equality in Collegiate Racing

 Inspired by STAND by Kathryn Bertine, which documents the fight for a Women’s Tour de France, Molly embraced the message: “The journey toward equal opportunity is always worth the struggle.”
 She stood up for her athletes and for equality in sport.

-For years, NCAA women’s races have been significantly shorter than men’s—often half the distance—reinforcing outdated notions about what female athletes can handle and creating unequal racing experiences.
+For years, NCAA women’s races in cross country running and nordic skiing were significantly shorter than men’s—often half the distance—reinforcing outdated notions about what female athletes can handle and creating unequal racing experiences.
 Molly believes sport should empower women and girls, not limit them.

 In fall 2020, Molly joined forces with other Nordic ski coaches to form the #SkiEqual Team, pushing for equal distances in collegiate and national ski racing.
 They submitted proposals to U.S. Ski & Snowboard and the NCAA Ski Committee.
 Their efforts gained traction: elite coaches, athletes like Jessie Diggins, and organizations began supporting the cause.
 The breakthrough came when the U.S. and other countries, including the chair of the International Ski Federation (FIS) board for cross country, Vegard Ulvang proposed equal distances at the International level.